 \begin{notation} Let $I$ be a set.
 In any category $\C$ with finite products and filtered colimits, one can define the \emph{restricted product} of a family $(X_i)_{i \in I}$ of objects of $\C$ by the following formula:

+where the set $\@P^f(I)$ consists of $S\subset I$ such that $S$ is a finite set and $\@P^f(I)$ is ordered by inclusion.
 Note that in an additive category with filtered colimits, the restricted products coincide with coproducts.
 Note also that if we consider a family of pointed objects, then their restricted product is canonically pointed.

 With this notation, we can state the following computation which gives the general shape of unstable coniveau spectral sequences. \end{notation} \begin{proposition} Let $\Pi_*$ be a $t$-local cohomotopy theory with support with coefficients in an arbitrary topos $\E$, as defined previously.
 Then for any couple of integers $(p,q)$, there exists a canonical isomorphism: